-Pancreatic neuroendocrine tumors (PNETs) are rare, accounting for less than 5 percent of all pancreatic tumors.
+Pancreatic neuroendocrine tumors (PNETs) are rare, accounting for about 7 percent of all pancreatic tumors.
 PNETs may cause the pancreas to overproduce hormones.
 High levels of these hormones in the blood result in symptoms such as weight loss, nausea, vomiting, muscle weakness and skin rash.
 Learn more about the symptoms of pancreatic neuroendocrine tumors.

 Abdominal Bloating (Ascites)

 Ascites is the abnormal accumulation of fluid in the abdomen.
 This extra fluid causes the belly to become swollen and distended.
 Learn more about ascites.